September 27, 2011

 "NASA is not aware of any possible debris sightings from this geographic area," the space agency wrote.

-With UARS's final fate now known, NASA said its update released Tuesday would be its last concerning the satellite after more than 20 years tracking the spacecraft
+With UARS's final fate now known, NASA said its update released Tuesday would be its last concerning the satellite after more than 20 years tracking the spacecraft in orbit.

 UARS was launched Sept.
 12, 1991, aboard space shuttle mission STS-48 and deployed on Sept.
 15, 1991.
 It was the first multi-instrumented satellite to observe numerous chemical components of the atmosphere.
 UARS also provided key data on the amount of light that comes from the sun at ultraviolet and visible wavelengths.